Quantinuum/spd/README.md

 - The examples above use `pytket` when they build circuits in Python.
 - The backward example assumes `ham_dict`, `circ`, `basis`, `trunc_val`, and `max_num_str` already exist, just like in [`examples/gradient/run_tfi_gs.py`](./examples/gradient/run_tfi_gs.py).

-### Native NVIDIA GPU forward evolution

-An optional PyTorch/Triton implementation of sparse Pauli rotations is available in [`spd.triton_backend`](spd/triton_backend/README.md).
-It replaces per-gate sorting with a GPU hash index and fused rotation/compaction.
-Install with `pip install -e '.[triton,pytket]'`, then run
-`python examples/benchmark_2d_obc_xx_z_stepwise.py --backend triton`.
-This path supports forward Pauli rotations; the existing backends provide the full Clifford and gradient APIs.

-See [measured H100 benchmark results](benchmarks/README.md) for the full default 23-step native run and the large-state comparison against JAX.